WhiteStar-Communications/HyperSpace-Service/README.md

 - {"cmd": "removeDNSMatchEntries", "map": { "someServer.hs": ["10.1.0.53"] }}

-**Add DNS match domains used by the TUN interface's internal DNS servers** The value `hs` is added by default.
+**Add DNS match domains used by the TUN interface's internal DNS servers**.
+The value `hs` is added by default.

 - {"cmd": "addDNSMatchDomains", "domains": ["hs"]}